nprapps/lunchbox/README.md

 Deploy the desktop app
 -------------

-The project uses [Electron](https://github.com/atom/electron) to create desktop apps for OSX, Windows and Linux.
+The project uses [Electron](https://github.com/atom/electron) to create desktop apps for OSX and Windows.

 To build an electron app: